Edward S. Rogers Jr.: Death and commemoration

 Rogers suffered from congestive heart failure and died early on the morning of December 2, 2008, aged 75, at his home in Toronto.
 He was buried in the family plot at Mount Pleasant Cemetery, Toronto.

 His autobiography, penned with communications consultant and former business journalist Robert Brehl, was titled Relentless: The True Story of the Man Behind Rogers Communications and was released just 10 weeks before Rogers' death.
 On December 2, 2009, the first anniversary of his death, a northern section of Jarvis Street in Toronto which runs beside the Rogers Building was renamed Ted Rogers Way in his honour.

-From March 4 to 6, 2010, the first annual Ted Rogers Memorial Conference (TRMC) hosted by Ryerson University, the Ted Rogers School of Management, and the Ryerson Commerce Society took place to honour Rogers, inviting Canadian university students to learn more about the values and skills that Rogers possessed.
+From March 4 to 6, 2010, the first annual Ted Rogers Memorial Conference (TRMC) hosted by Ryerson University, the Ted Rogers School of Management, and the Ryerson Commerce Society took place to honour Rogers, inviting Canadian university students to learn more about Rogers.
 The theme of the conference revolved around the acronym TED: Take risks.
 Embrace innovation.
 Defy the status quo.